ShumailaAhmed/AI-Workshop/README.md

 print(pred.item()) # print the prediction
 ```

-Next for further visualisation we can make predictions on validation set
+Next for further visualization, we can make predictions on the validation set
 ```
 dataiter = iter(validation_loader)  # grab images from validation loader
 images, labels = dataiter.next() # grab images and labels